Florida Best Interest Factors

 I mentioned last week that the child’s preference may be taken into consideration when deciding time-sharing and custody.
 Involving the child in litigating the divorce should only be done when absolutely necessary.
 Divorce can be hard enough for parents to deal with, but putting the child in the middle of a contested divorce or child custody battle can have detrimental impacts on the child and should be a last resort.

 - “The developmental stages and needs of the child and the demonstrated capacity and disposition of each parent to meet the child’s developmental needs.”

 A newborn baby that is breastfeeding will likely need to spend much more time with the mother.
 Additionally if one parent is more adept at dealing with other developmental needs of the child, that parent will likely be awarded more time-sharing.
 This factor can also come into play when children with special needs are involved.
 If one parent has previously taken primary responsibility in caring for the special needs of a child, that parent will be seen as having demonstrated the capacity to handle the child’s needs and would be awarded greater time-sharing.

 - “Any other factor that is relevant to the determination of a specific parenting plan, including the time-sharing schedule.”

 Of course, my personal favorite, “any other factor”.
 I joke about this being literally anything the judge wants to look at, but that’s basically what it is.
 If the judge thinks something is relevant and can articulate a reason why it’s relevant, then it can be considered.
 So, just because something may not be spelled out in one of the other factors doesn’t mean it can’t be considered.

-To summarize, be aware of the Florida best interest factors listed at Florida Statute 61.13 and always be the best parent you can be, and you’ll have the best chance at having a meaningful share in your child’s life after divorce.
+To summarize, be aware of the Florida best interest factors listed at Florida Statute 61.13 and always be the best parent you can be and you’ll have the best chance at having a meaningful share in your child’s life after divorce.